How to Hire a YouTube Writer for Your Channel

 When you’re starting to work with a new writer, prepare a concise brief for them.

-This doesn’t have to be fancy or extensive.
-But it should include some comprehensive information on:
+This doesn’t have to be fancy or extensive, but there is some crucial information to include:

-- the types of content you’re looking for in general
+- The types of content you’re looking for

-- the call-to-action you want to include at the end of your video
+- The call-to-action to include at the end

 If possible, also provide your writer with examples of the type of content that you want, as well as a list of things to avoid.

-Most crucially, explain what your expectations are in terms of timing and output.
-For example, some writers do content research and then get back to you with an outline.
-Others will deliver a very detailed, almost screenplay-like draft.
+Most crucially, set your expectations in terms of turnaround and output.
+If you don’t, what you’ll get depends on the writer: Some of them do content research and then get back to you with an outline after a day.
+Others will try to deliver a very detailed, almost screenplay-like draft – but take much longer.